Fixed points of the EM algorithm and nonnegative rank boundaries: Model geometry

-For integers $a > b \geq 0$ satisfying (\ref{eq:sqrt2}), the likelihood function (\ref{eq:likelihood}) for $U_{a,b}$ has precisely eight global maxima on our model $\mathcal{M}$.
-These are the following matrices, each divided by $8(a+b)$: \begin{small}
+For integers $a > b \geq0$ satisfying (\ref{eqsqrt2}), the likelihood function (\ref{eqlikelihood}) for $U_{a,b}$ has precisely eight global maxima on our model $\mathcal{M}$.
+These are the following matrices, each divided by $8(a+b)$:

-\end{small} This claim can be verified by exact symbolic computation, or by validated numerics as in the proof of~\cite[Theorem 4.4]{HRS}.
-Here $t$ is the unique simple real root of the cubic equation
+This claim can be verified by exact symbolic computation, or by validated numerics as in the proof of~\cite{HRS}, Theorem 4.4.
+Here, $t$ is the unique simple real root of the cubic equation